Farahbitcom/registration-form/README.md

 # Registration-Login-Form

-A simple **registration and login form** built using **HTML, CSS, and JavaScript**.
-- Users can register with their details and log in securely.
-- Clean and responsive design for better user experience.
-- Easy to integrate into any web project.
+A dynamic and user-friendly Registration and Login page developed using HTML, CSS, and JavaScript.
+The interface allows users to smoothly switch between the login and registration forms with a single click, without reloading the page.
+This project demonstrates effective use of JavaScript for DOM manipulation, interactive UI behavior, and clean, responsive form design.